david-andrew/dewy-lang/docs/src/operators.md

 a xor= false  //is equivalent to a = a xor false
 ```

-TBD if the `=` sign can be (optionally) separated from the operation. e.g. `+=` is equivalent to `+ =`, `xor=` is equivalent to `xor =`, etc. I think it should be allowed in this case, so long as the first operator is in a single piece

-This should also probably work with element-wise operations where each element in the list is updated according to the operation (can be done in parallel)
+(TODO: This should also probably be able to be combined with element-wise/vectorized `.` operations where each element in the list is updated according to the operation (can be done in parallel))

 ## Elementwise Operations

-the elementwise operator `.` can be prepended to any operation to make it be performed on each element in a vector/matrix/tensor/etc.
+the elementwise operator `.` can be prepended to most binary operators to make it be performed on each element in a array or sequence
 e.g.

 ```